 4) The first ten minutes consisted of us pushing high up, getting the ball and passing the ball sloppily and carelessly.
 Maybe it was the nerves coming from such an enormous occasion but it did take us a while to settle in, but once we did, it was worth the wait.
 Every time we picked up the ball in their half, we looked capable of scoring and every time they had the ball, we didn’t look like conceding.
 It was completely different to our away game at Madrid were we looked vulnerable with every attack.
 Nani and Welbeck in particular posed a real threat with them running onto balls behind Varane and Arbeloa whilst Carrick ran the show from midfield.
 The second half started off as impressively as we had ended it with Nani and Welbeck again involved in the attack which saw the Portuguese whip a dangerous low ball into the penalty area for Welbeck to flick the ball against Sergio Ramos who conceded an own goal which gave us a much deserved lead.

 5) I really don’t know what more to say about the referee that hasn’t already been said.
 His performance was shambolic to say the least, but more worryingly, a quick look through his Twitter account will see that he also follows Cristiano Ronaldo, Real Madrid and Marca.
 Surely Uefa would have picked up on this before appointing this moron to referee a game of this magnitude and importance?
 Surely assigning a referee who will do his job from a neutral perspective is not too much to ask at this level.
 In fact, it says everything about just how poor a referee he was that, in a game involving millions of pounds worth of quality on the field and arguably two of the greatest managers to ever feature in the game, the one man everyone was talking about afterwards was himself.
-This was no accident at work, a small error that should be forgiven, it was a huge mistake and it wasn’t just an isolated incident.
+This was no small error that should be forgiven, it was a huge mistake and it wasn’t just an isolated incident.
 It wasn’t just the ‘sending-off’; it was the entire game, the non-penalty against Evra, the numerous dirty challenges on our players in the first half which saw him wave ‘play-on’.
 You could see just how angry Sir Alex was at the decision as he ran out from the dugout and protested to the bewildered fourth-official who himself did not understand the decision to send Nani off.
 Jose Mournho actually apologising to Sir Alex over the decision should tell you everything.
 It was a shambles and a disgrace to see, but more than anything, it was a shame.
 A shame for football.

 6) The manager has been in this situation before and will use this to get the team together and carry them past the finish line in the league by creating an ‘us against them’ mentality.
 Fergie and hopefully the players too will be angry and ruthless in their pursuit of their 20th title.
 The league has and always will be the priority for me so as long as we finish the season as champions, that’s all that matters.
 Yes, winning the Champions League is a wonderful achievement but moments like yesterday are a reminder as to just how reliant you can be on luck in these competitions.
 We have Chelsea next in the FA Cup at Old Trafford which should see Sir Alex field a strong team and go for the kill what with Rafa Benitez making a return to Old Trafford, followed by games against Reading and then Sunderland away.
 If we can win all three of these games we’ll be in a fantastic position to finish the season with both domestic trophies locked up in the Old Trafford cabinet.